mahes-a/StagingBuild/README.md

 ##### Building Generic Ingestion Pipelines

-#### Note:- The Idea to create individual pipelines to handle Full and other change capture mechanism is to adress seperation of concerns , flexibility in deployment and ease of maintenance
+#### Note:- The Idea to create individual pipelines to handle Full and other change capture mechanism is to address separation of concerns , flexibility in deployment and ease of maintenance

 ##### Creating the Generic CDC Load Pipeline